lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 (removed from the tree or otherwise invalidated).
 Therefore, one simple rule have to be followed: **Do not save references to tree-bound molecules.**

-You can tell whether a `MolpherMol` is tree-bound or not by calling its `isBound()` method.
+You can tell whether a `MolpherMol` is tree-bound or not by calling its isBound() method.
 If it returns `True`, the molecule is bound to a tree and, therefore, it is not safe to save it anywhere for later use.
-If you want to have the information contained within a `MolpherMol` object available even when the molecule is destroyed, you can tell it to replicate itself by calling its `copy()` method.
+If you want to have the information contained within a `MolpherMol` object available even when the molecule is destroyed, you can tell it to replicate itself by calling its :py:meth:`MolpherMol.copy()` method.
 The replicated instance is not bound to any tree and its lifetime is only affected by Python runtime and its garbage collector.
 However, unbinding the molecule from the tree also means that the actual data in the tree will not be modified,